Jiganesh/JourneyToGoogle/README.md

-# InfosysPlatform
+# Journey to Google

-This Repository Contains all solved Assignments from InfyTQ platform Modules.
-All the Assignments and Exercises are solved and Important Tryouts are included.
+This Repository is kinda challenge to me !!
+Here I am solving all the question from DataStructures and Algorithms